bahmutov/ReactNativeTodo/README.md

 ## Cypress tests

-See the tests in [cypress/integration/spec.js](./cypress/integration/spec.js)
+See the tests in [cypress/integration](./cypress/integration) folder.

 To start the server, the Expo app, and Cypress use: